-We don’t know anything about the OnePlus 7 (or even the OnePlus 6T) yet, but we’ll be sure to add any leaks and rumors as and when we hear them.
-In the meantime, here’s what we hope the phone will offer, along with some speculation about it.
+Below you'll find everything that we've heard so far, and we’ll be sure to add any leaks and rumors on the OnePlus 7 to this page when we hear them.
+In the meantime, you'll also find what we hope the phone will offer, along with some speculation about it.

 Cut to the chase

 - What is it?
 The next numbered phone from OnePlus